-Dry skin can occur at any age and for many reasons.
+Dry skin can occur at any age, and for many reasons.
 Skin becomes dry when it loses too much water or oil.
-This is why skin generally becomes drier as we age, during the winter, and in low-humidity climates.
-Restoring lost moisture can make the skin softer, smoother, and less likely to crack.
+This is why skin generally becomes drier as we age, during the winter and in low-humidity climates.
+Restoring moisture can make skin softer, smoother and less likely to crack.

 In some people, areas of seriously dry skin can lead to a condition called eczema or keratosis pilaris.
-While keeping your skin well moisturized typically improves dry skin, certain ingredients in over-the-counter creams and lotions, such as urea or lactic acid, may irritate a condition like eczema.
-And moisturizers generally do not clear the rough, red bumps associated with keratosis pilaris.
-That’s why it’s important to see a dermatologist for any dry skin condition that won’t resolve with moisturizers alone.
+While keeping skin well moisturized typically improves dry skin, certain ingredients (such as urea or lactic acid) in creams and lotions can irritate a condition like eczema.
+Additionally, moisturizers generally do not clear the rough, red bumps associated with keratosis pilaris.
+This is one reason it is important to see a dermatologist for any dry skin condition that doesn’t improve with the use of moisturizers.

-At Water’s Edge Dermatology, our providers are experts at helping you find relief from all types of dry skin conditions.
+At Water’s Edge Dermatology, our providers are experts at helping you find relief from dry skin.
 Explore the links below to learn about some of the most common ones.